infosecn1nja/Red-Teaming-Toolkit/README.md

 * **AWSBucketDump** is a tool to quickly enumerate AWS S3 buckets to look for loot. https://github.com/jordanpotti/AWSBucketDump
 * **AQUATONE** is a set of tools for performing reconnaissance on domain names. https://github.com/michenriksen/aquatone
 * **spoofcheck** a program that checks if a domain can be spoofed from.
 The program checks SPF and DMARC records for weak configurations that allow spoofing. https://github.com/BishopFox/spoofcheck
-* **Nmap** is used to discover hosts and services on a computer network, thus building a "map" of the network. https://github.com/nmap/nmap
 * **dnsrecon** a tool DNS Enumeration Script. https://github.com/darkoperator/dnsrecon
 * **dirsearch** is a simple command line tool designed to brute force directories and files in websites. https://github.com/maurosoria/dirsearch

 ### Passive Intelligence Gathering
 * **Social Mapper** OSINT Social Media Mapping Tool, takes a list of names & images (or LinkedIn company name) and performs automated target searching on a huge scale across multiple social media sites.
 Not restricted by APIs as it instruments a browser using Selenium.
 Outputs reports to aid in correlating targets across sites. https://github.com/SpiderLabs/social_mapper
 * **skiptracer** OSINT scraping framework, utilizes some basic python webscraping (BeautifulSoup) of PII paywall sites to compile passive information on a target on a ramen noodle budget. https://github.com/xillwillx/skiptracer
-* **linkScrape** A LinkedIn user/company enumeration tool. https://github.com/NickSanzotta/linkScrape
 * **FOCA** (Fingerprinting Organizations with Collected Archives) is a tool used mainly to find metadata and hidden information in the documents its scans. https://github.com/ElevenPaths/FOCA
-* **theHarvester** is a tool for gathering subdomain names, e-mail addresses, virtual hosts, open ports/ banners, and employee names from different public sources. https://github.com/laramies/theHarvester
 * **Metagoofil** is a tool for extracting metadata of public documents (pdf,doc,xls,ppt,etc) availables in the target websites. https://github.com/laramies/metagoofil
 * **SimplyEmail** Email recon made fast and easy, with a framework to build on. https://github.com/killswitch-GUI/SimplyEmail
 * **truffleHog** searches through git repositories for secrets, digging deep into commit history and branches.  https://github.com/dxa4481/truffleHog